 Flying into to Mexico City for several days of nonstop eating has become an annual (sometimes semi-annual) pilgrimage for me in recent years.
-And while I’ve previously written about Pujol, Quintonil, Lorea and other best restaurants in Mexico (see Where to Eat, part 1), and while those marquee names remain the city’s biggest international draws, that list barely scratches the surface.
+And while I’ve previously written about Pujol, Quintonil, Lorea and other best restaurants in Mexico (see Where to Eat in Mexico City, part 1), and while those marquee names remain the city’s biggest international draws, that list barely scratches the surface.

 Huset labels its food “cocina de campo,” or country cooking.
 Just about everything, I believe, is cooked over a wood-burning fire.
 And most of what they procure comes from local farms and producers, and sometimes even their own garden.
 The Chilango chef/owner, Maycoll Calderón, burnished his résumé in the prestigious kitchens of Arzak, El Bulli and Jean Georges.
 He’s dialed it back here, preferring a more rustic style of simpler times.
 Although intensely local, the cooking appears to draw inspiration from France and Italy, with hand-crafted pizzas being extremely popular.
 I skip the pizzas, though and opt for things that sounded a bit more Mexican, like a mixed aguachile with shrimp and sea bass in a zesty serrano-mezcal bath.